 But phthalates are not your only reason to stay away from the inferior materials.

-Jelly rubber toys can leak/”outgas” phthalates and other questionable chemicals.
-Straight from the chemistry lab a jelly rubber toy has a bad smell.
+Toxic toys can leak/”outgas” phthalates and other questionable chemicals.
+Straight from the packaging, a jelly rubber toy often has a bad smell.
 It’s really offensive to me personally, and the smell varies from toy to toy.
 Some companies try to cover up this bad smell by adding even more chemicals with scents.
 Oily-feeling fake taste/smell chemicals.
 Yum.

 When you buy a sex toy made of unsafe materials, there’s more than just phthalates to be concerned about.
 Sure, they’re the worst.
 But it doesn’t mean they’re the only thing in it that can cause a reaction.
 The delicate tissue of the vulva/vagina/anus/rectum/penis is even more susceptible to having a reaction.
 These chemicals were found in the jelly sex toys, according to this article: (hover the links for a quick-n-dirty summary)